thyagomota/aws-labs/lab-016/README.md

 xvdb    202:16   0   8G  0 disk
 ```

 The device */dev/xvda* is the boot volume, mounted at the root level.
-The device */dev/xvdb* must be the EBS volume we mounted.
+The device */dev/xvdb* must be the EBS volume that we created.
 Run the following commands to format and mount the disk:

 ```
 sudo mkfs.ext4 /dev/xvdb